centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/blesta-ispapi-registrar.md

 ### **4. How can I import domains from WHMCS to Blesta and manage them via Blesta?**

 Blesta provides a plugin called 'Import Manager'.
 Using this one can import domains from WHMCS to Blesta.
-More information about this plugin can be found here: https://docs.blesta.com/display/user/Import+Manager
+More information about this plugin can be found [here](//docs.blesta.com/display/user/Import+Manager).

 ### **5. How/Where can I find about the Blesta details such as version number?**